SitePen/dstore/README.md

 #### `forEach(callback, thisObject)`

 Iterates over the query results.
 Note that this may executed asynchronously.
 The callback may be called after this function returns.
+If this is executed asynchronously, a promise will be returned to indicate the completion.

 #### `map(callback, thisObject)`